temenostech/temenos-platform-documentation/docfx_project/home/techguides/factories.md

     c.
 The list of components cannot contain a component type that is unknown to the Template.

-2. Webhooks – The webhooks need to be valid URLs and can only get called with GET method.

-3. Templates – The selection of templates are restricted based on the type of the template and a selection list is already confined to allocated and valid templates.
+2. Templates – The selection of templates are restricted based on the type of the template and a selection list is already confined to allocated and valid templates.

-4. Stages – No restriction.
+3. Stages – No restriction.
 The factory can even choose to use the same Stage for all three stage values.

 > [!Note]